+91-9923782925

 FAQ's

-Yes, gastrointestinal diseases can interfere with nutrient absorption.
-Conditions like celiac disease and inflammatory bowel disease (IBD) can damage the lining of the intestines, impairing nutrient uptake.
-This can lead to deficiencies in essential vitamins and minerals.
+Yes, dietary diseases can impair the body's ability to assimilate nutrients.
+Conditions like celiac disease and inflammatory bowel disease (IBD) can damage the intestines, impairing nutrient absorption.
+As a result, individuals may experience a deficiency in essential vitamins and minerals.

-Stress can exacerbate gastrointestinal conditions like irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD).
-The gut is sensitive to emotional states, and stress can lead to changes in gut motility, inflammation, and discomfort.
+It aggravates certain conditions related to the gastrointestinal tract, such as irritable bowel syndrome (IBS) and intestinal inflammatory disease (IBD).
+The gut "senses" emotional states, and stress can change gut motility, inflammation, and overall discomfort.

 Reviews